The Center Conjecture for thick spherical buildings: Convex subcomplexes

 \begin{lem} Let $n\geq k \geq 3$.
-Suppose that $L$ contains a singular $(n-k)$-sphere $S$ spanned by $n-k+1$ pairwise orthogonal $n$-vertices.
-Assume also that $L$ contains a $1$-vertex $x$ and an antipode of $x$ (of type $1$ or $2$ depending on the parity of $n$).
-Then $L$ contains a singular $(n-k+1)$-sphere spanned by a simplex of type $1k(k+1)\dots(n-1)n$. \end{lem} \proof We prove this again by induction on $n$.
+Suppose that $L$ contains a singular $(n-k)$-sphere $S$ containing $n-k+1$ pairwise orthogonal $n$-vertices.
+Assume also that $L$ contains a $1$-vertex $x$ and an antipode $x'$ of $x$ (of type $1$ or $2$ depending on the parity of $n$).
+Then $L$ contains a singular $(n-k+1)$-sphere containing a simplex of type $1k(k+1)\dots(n-1)n$.
+Moreover, if $n=k$, we can choose the singular $1$-sphere in $L$ to contain the 1-vertex $x$ and its antipode $x'$ \end{lem} \proof We prove this again by induction on $n$.
 Let $B$ be of type $D_3:=A_3$ with Dynkin diagram , that is $n=k=3$.

-\parpic{ } The hypothesis in this case is that $L$ contains a pair of antipodal 3-vertices $a,a'$ and a pair of antipodal 1- and 2-vertices $b',b$, respectively.
-If $b$ lies on a geodesic connecting $a$ and $a'$, then we find a circle of type 2321312 (compare with the proof of Lemma~\ref{lem:D4_circle}).
-Otherwise, $d(a,b)+d(b,a')>\pi$.
-The segments $ba$ and $ba'$ are of type 213.
+The hypothesis in this case is that $L$ contains a pair of antipodal 3-vertices $a,a'$ and a pair of antipodal 1- and 2-vertices $x,x'$, respectively.
+If $x'$ lies on a geodesic connecting $a$ and $a'$, then this geodesic is of type $3123$.
+The convex hull of $x$ and a small neighborhood of $x'$ in this geodesic is a singular circle of type 2321312 as desired. \parpic{ } Let us suppose then, that $d(a,x')+d(x',a')>\pi$.
+The segments $x'a$ and $x'a'$ are of type 213.
 Let $c,c'$ be the 1-vertices on these segments.
-It is clear that $c\neq c'$ and the segment connecting them must be of type 131.
+It is clear that $c\neq c'$ and therefore the segment connecting them must be of type 131.
 Let $m:=m(c,c')$.
-Since $c$ and $c'$ are adjacent to $b$, it follows that $m$ is also adjacent to $b$.
-Let $d,d'$ be the 2-vertices in the segments of type 321 $ac'$ and $a'c$.
+Since $c$ and $c'$ are adjacent to $x'$, it follows that $m$ is also adjacent to $x'$.
+Let $d,d'$ be the 2-vertices in the segments $ac'$ and $a'c$ of type 321.
 By considering the spherical triangles $CH(a,c,c')$ and $CH(a',c,c')$, we see that $d$ and $d'$ are adjacent to $m$.
-The segment $mb'$ is of type 321.
-It follows that $b'$ must be antipodal to $d$ or $d'$ (either $b'md$ or $b'md'$ is a geodesic of length $\pi$) and we find again a circle in $L$ spanned by a simplex of type 13.
+The segment $mx$ is of type 321.
+It follows that $x$ must be antipodal to $d$ or $d'$ (either $xmd$ or $xmd'$ is a geodesic of length $\pi$) because $\Si_m B$ is a building of type $A_1\circ A_1$.
+W.l.o.g.\ $x$ is antipodal to $d$, the the convex hull of $x$ and $ac'$ is a circle in $L$ of type 2321312.
+The convex hull of $x'$ and a small neighborhood of $x$ in this circle is again a circle in $L$ of type 2321312 containing both $x$ and $x'$.